Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • Waterproof Ziplock Bags

-These come in useful for storing important/valuable items like your money, passport, and electrical equipment
+These are useful for storing essential/valuable items like your money, passport, and electrical equipment.

 • Isotonic Powder